skillz/skillz-swiftris-example/README.md

 **File -> Build Settings -> Set Platform to iOS (if needed) -> Build** This will create the XCode project for iOS.

-Once the Xcode project is built you will need to follow the [XCode integration steps detailed on the Developer Portal](https://skillz.com/developer/docs/install_framework_ios_unity) to include the needed Skillz files and configure the XCode project for Skillz.
-It is recommended that after the initial build that additional builds use the *append* mode to avoid resetting the Skillz integration in the XCode project.
+Once the Xcode project is generated, it should build without any extra work!

 ## Run
 Running the project through XCode as you would any other project. **Please note**: you should run this project directly on a physical device, as XCode's simulator may not work as expected with the SDK.